BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

 tags: [updates]
 ---

-Sometimes people ask me if 4 years ago, when I started this project, I expected **BehaviorTree.CPP** to gain so much adoption in the robotic community.
+Sometimes people ask me if, when I started this project 4 years ago, I expected **BehaviorTree.CPP** to gain so much adoption in the robotic community.
 Even if that is generally meant as a rhetorical question that expects and humble answer, I usually answer "yes".

 There are few reasons why I was optimistic about the fact that this library might be well received: